 By Kathleen Mascarenas, Salt River Project

-Three months after Mother Nature unleashed a Category 5 hurricane on Puerto Rico, eight of Salt River Project's employees worked together to restore electricity in the Carolina region.
+Three months after Mother Nature unleashed a Category 5 hurricane on Puerto Rico, eight Salt River Project employees first arrived on the island to work alongside the Puerto Rico Electric Power Authority (PREPA) to help restore electricity in the Carolina region.
 On Sept.
 20, Hurricane Maria became the worst hurricane in the island's history with 155-mile-per-hour winds.
 As a result, Bret Marchese, SRP director of distribution maintenance, says the total devastation was worse than they expected.

 "To see the damage, the number of power poles still down, the number of towns still out of power is amazing," he says.
 "It's been a huge learning curve.
 We have had to get to learn and know the people, the Puerto Rico Electric Power Authority (PREPA) processes, and understand the U.S. Army Corps of Engineers, contract crews and how everyone works together as one team, with one mission through the incident management team."

 On the first day, Team American Public Power Association (APPA), made up of 10 utility workers from SRP and Austin Energy, were among six other teams that descended upon San Juan to be on-boarded during an eight-hour Incident Management Team (IMT) training workshop.
 For the next two days, the 10-member IMT conducted damage assessment throughout the Carolina region as well as developed a command center inside a PREPA operations center.

 "It's been hectic with a lot of unknowns, but I just think how difficult it must be for the people of Puerto Rico without power for so long," said Victor Guerrero, an SRP regional warehouse manager.

 Dorian Speed, supervisor of distribution design for SRP, says while Puerto Rico is a beautiful island, it has been through a lot and sustained a significant amount of damage.